Bounded-confidence opinion models with random-time interactions

 Our paper proceeds as follows.
-In Section \ref{one}, we discuss single-process BCMs, in which a single renewal process dictates all agents' interaction times.
-We explore these models with both synchronous and asynchronous update rules by examining properties such as expected dynamics, convergence, and other aspects for different WTDs.
+In Section \ref{one}, we discuss single-process BCMs, in which a single renewal process dictates all the interaction times of all agents.
+We explore these BCMs with both synchronous and asynchronous update rules by examining properties such as expected dynamics, convergence, and other aspects for different ITDs.
 In Section \ref{two}, we discuss multiple-process BCMs, where independent renewal processes govern the interaction times between each pair of agents.
 We derive the expected dynamics for Markovian BCMs in this framework, and we use a Gillespie algorithm to efficiently simulate event times for non-Markovian BCMs.
 In Section \ref{three}, we conclude and discuss future directions.
 Our code is available at \url{https://bitbucket.org/chuwq/bounded_confidence_models_with/src/main/}.